TRANS-MISSISSIPPI AND INTERNATIONAL EXPOSITION

 Comment: All buildings were "of simple classic (Ionic) design, influenced by French Renaissance styling" without excess ornamentation, of ivory white and with uniform gray-green roofs.
 First "bold" use of incandescent bulbs as against arc lights of previous expositions.
 Mining exhibits, including process of extracting precious metals from ore, were "outstanding"; gold exhibit was "phenomenal," that from Alaska one containing specimen of every camp there.

 Medals: Official Medals struck in Mint Exhibit from dies made at Philadelphia Mint.
-Obverse is composite picture "of...the most beautiful women in the Trans-Mississippi country" while reverse was designed by T. R. Kimball, Omaha.
+Obverse is composite picture "of...the most beautiful women in the Trans-Mississippi country" while reverse was designed by T. R. Kimball, Omaha, Architect in Chief of exposition.
 About "25,000 of these coins were sold".

 Photos courtesy of Tom Hoffman